 Exeter Observer observes industry best-practice principles:

 - case studies are responsibly sourced

 Exeter Observer is fully regulated:

-- as a CIC we must pass a community interest test and submit an annual report to the Financial Conduct Authority
+- as a Community Benefit Society we must pass a community benefit test and submit an annual report to the Financial Conduct Authority

 - as an IMPRESS member we adhere to a Standards Code and have a robust complaints procedure with access to an independent arbitration service

 - as an ICNN member we maintain our editorial independence and high professional standards via adherence to the NUJ Code of Conduct.

 - as a member of the BBC Local News Partnerships we meet strict eligibility criteria and maintain standards including adherence to the Editors’ Code of Practice.